gardener/gardener-extension-provider-vsphere/README.md

 Please take a look [here](https://github.com/gardener/gardener/blob/master/docs/usage/supported_k8s_versions.md) to see which versions are supported by Gardener in general.

 ----
+## Deployment patterns
+As with any production software, deployment of Gardener and this extension should be considered in the context of both lifecycle and automation.
+Orgs should aspire to have apply

 ## How to start using or developing this extension controller locally